Updated: June 20, 2024

 Pest Control

 Keep an eye out for any signs of rodent or insect infestations.
-Pests can damage insulation by nesting and tunneling through it.
+Pests can damage insulation.
 If you notice signs of pests, consider professional pest removal and repair any damage they may have caused to the insulation.

 Keep It Dry

-Check for roof leaks or other sources of moisture regularly.
-Wet insulation loses its effectiveness and can lead to mold growth.
+Check for roof leaks and moisture regularly.
+Wet insulation is less effective and can lead to mold growth.
 If insulation becomes wet, it’s essential to address the source of the moisture and replace the damaged insulation.

 Avoid Compression

-Do not store boxes or other items on top of insulation, especially loose-fill types.
-Compression can significantly reduce the insulation’s R-value and effectiveness.
+Do not store boxes or other items on top of insulation, especially loose-fill insulation.
+Compression can reduce the insulation’s R-value.

 Check for Settlement

 Some types of insulation, like cellulose, can settle over time.
-Check the depth of your insulation periodically to ensure it maintains the appropriate levels recommended for your climate zone.
+Check the depth of your insulation regularly to ensure it maintains the right levels recommended for your climate zone.

 Legal and Regulatory Considerations

-Knowing the local building codes and national standards that regulate insulation practices is important when considering attic insulation.
-These codes ensure safety, efficiency, and environmental considerations are met.
+Knowing the local building codes and national standards is important when considering attic insulation.
+These codes make sure safety, efficiency, and environmental considerations are met.

 They typically include requirements for: